gunjanjaswal/RESTful-Menu-Fetcher/readme.txt

 == Description ==

-REST API Menus adds custom REST API routes to expose your WordPress navigation menus as JSON.
+RESTful Menu Fetcher adds custom REST API routes to expose your WordPress navigation menus as JSON.

-**Base namespace:** `wp-rest-menu/v1`
+**Base namespace:** `restful-menu/v1`

 **Endpoints:**

-- `GET /wp-json/wp-rest-menu/v1/menus`
+- `GET /wp-json/restful-menu/v1/menus`
   Returns all registered menus with locations and items.

-- `GET /wp-json/wp-rest-menu/v1/menus/<id>`
+- `GET /wp-json/restful-menu/v1/menus/<id>`
   Returns a single menu and its items by menu ID.

-- `GET /wp-json/wp-rest-menu/v1/locations`
+- `GET /wp-json/restful-menu/v1/locations`
   Returns all registered menu locations with assigned menus.

-- `GET /wp-json/wp-rest-menu/v1/locations/<location>`
+- `GET /wp-json/restful-menu/v1/locations/<location>`
   Returns a menu assigned to a specific location (e.g., 'primary', 'footer').

 **Query Parameters:**

 - `nested=true` - Returns menu items in a hierarchical tree structure with parent-child relationships.
-  Example: `/wp-json/wp-rest-menu/v1/menus/2?nested=true`
+  Example: `/wp-json/restful-menu/v1/menus/2?nested=true`

 This is useful for headless WordPress setups or any external app that needs to read your menu structure.

 == Installation ==

-1. Upload the `rest-api-menus` folder to your `wp-content/plugins` directory.
+1. Upload the `restful-menu-fetcher` folder to your `wp-content/plugins` directory.
-2. Activate **REST API Menus** from the Plugins screen in WordPress.
+2. Activate **RESTful Menu Fetcher** from the Plugins screen in WordPress.
 3. Ensure you have at least one menu configured under **Appearance → Menus**.

 == Usage ==